Angelo8828/hoi4-better-philippines-names/README.md

 HOI4 is one of the most amazing strategy games out there but Filipino names just suck in the game, though I can understand it since the Philippines is just a minor nation in the game and in real-life, especially in WW2.

+#### Installation notes
+- Download the contents of this repository and place it on your `Documents/Paradox Interactive/Hearts of Iron IV/mod`.
+If the mod folder is not existing, then you can create it manually.
+- Then, install the mod using the launcher or you can also install it manually by inserting the mod's name on `dlc.json` file.

 #### Guarantees and limitations

 This mod is meant to **replace only entity names.
 I did not override the vanilla features/mechanics for the game.** For example, the Phillipines will still be a democratic puppet of the US in the 1936 and 1939 starts of the game.
 I also did not changed any of the ideas, techs and equipment count of the Philippines.